Pelendones/MADE-project/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Does the weather influence the severity and frequency of bicycle accidents?
+1. Does rainy weather influence the frequency of bicycle accidents?

 ## Description